 On December 2nd Jeannie and I closed on a house located in Ouray County CO up on Log Hill Mesa.
+One gets to the point of feeling like you're always moving but going nowhere.
 We've been looking for some 6 months which took us travelling 7K miles in the bus from west coast to east coast and some 20k miles in the van.
 All of which was devoted to looking for that special place.
 So many disappointments befell our search which led to anxiety and the feelings of what we were looking for just wasn't out there.
 In a desperate mindset, it's scary just how close we came to buying the wrong property in the wrong place.
 Hats off to Jeannie's intuition about what felt wrong.
 Looking back, she was spot on which saved us from making a terribly wrong purchase to include the challenges of making something work that never felt right to begin with.
 At this stage in the game who wants to live a "force fit" lifestyle?

 Our new digs on 6.3 acres.